 We have firm transportation egress and processing agreements in place to support our growth plan.
 Currently, the majority of our production flows through two 100% owned and operated compressor stations.
-The compressor station located in our Bilbo block has productive capacity of approximately 18,000 Boe/d while our Elmworth area compressor station has a capacity of approximately 18,000 Boe/d.
-Both of these compressors are currently being gradually pushed beyond nameplate capacity with good initial success.
-The vast majority of our production is processed through two large sour gas plants, Keyera Simonette and SemCams K3.
+The compressor station located in our Bilbo block has productive capacity of approximately 18,000 Boe/d while our Elmworth area compressor stations have a capacity of approximately 19,000 Boe/d.

+The vast majority of our production is processed through two large sour gas plants, Keyera Simonette and SemCAMS K3.
 We have entered into long term processing agreements at each of these plants.
+We have also contracted for capacity as anchor tenant in a new gas plant, SemCAMS Wapiti Plant that was operational in January 2019.
+Our current and future production from Gold Creek and Pipestone South area will flow to this new plant.
+Our existing Wembley and Pipestone North volumes flow through the NuVista Wembley gas plant.
+As part of the Pipestone Acquisition, we acquired a 39% operating working interest in this gas plant which is operating at capacity.
+To accommodate planned future growth, we have contracted for capacity in the Veresen Hythe gas plant which is scheduled to commence in late 2020.

-We have also contracted for capacity as anchor tenant in a new gas plant that is currently under construction by SemCams.
-This plant is expected to be operational by early to mid-2019 and will further reduce our operating costs due to the close proximity of the plant to our lands.
-See "Other Oil and Natural Gas Information - Marketing Arrangements" and Other "Oil and Natural Gas Information - Processing and Transportation.
+See "Statement of Reserves Data and Other Oil and Natural Gas Information - Other Oil and Natural Gas Information - Marketing Arrangements" and "Statement of Reserves Data and Other Oil and Natural Gas Information - Other Oil and Natural Gas Information - Processing and Transportation".

 In addition to securing processing agreements, we have contracted for firm pipeline transportation capacity to ensure our natural gas, condensate and natural gas liquids reach market.
-We have also contracted for long term and/or renewable export pipeline capacity on the Alliance Pipeline to Chicago, the Foothills/GTN system to Malin, Oregon and the TCPL

-Mainline system to Dawn.
+We have also contracted for long term and/or renewable export pipeline capacity on the Alliance Pipeline to Chicago, the Foothills/GTN system to Malin, Oregon and the TCPL Mainline system to Dawn.
 This approach has allowed us to reach various North American markets for our natural gas allowing for diversified and enhanced natural gas pricing versus recent AECO pricing.

 We have a disciplined commodity price risk management program as part of our financial risk management strategy.
-The purpose of this program is to reduce volatility in financial results and help stabilize funds from operations against the unpredictable commodity price environment.
+The purpose of this program is to reduce volatility in financial results and help stabilize cash flow from operating activities against the unpredictable commodity price environment.
 Our Board of Directors has authorized the use of fixed price, put option and costless collar contracts ("Fixed Price Contracts"), and has approved the terms of our commodity price risk management program to allow the securing of minimum prices of the following: